Katherine Harris

-Katherine Harris (born April 5, 1957) is a former American politician.
-A Republican, Harris served in the Florida Senate from 1994 to 1998, as Secretary of State of Florida from 1999 to 2002, and as a member of the United States House of Representatives from Florida's 13th congressional district from 2003 to 2007.
-Harris lost her 2006 campaign badly for a United States Senate seat from Florida, after significant loss of party support.
+Katherine Harris (born April 5, 1957) is an American politician from Florida.
+A Republican, she served in the Florida Senate from 1994 to 1998, as Secretary of State of Florida from 1999 to 2002, and as a member of the United States House of Representatives from Florida's 13th congressional district from 2003 to 2007.
+Harris lost her 2006 campaign for a United States Senate seat from Florida to incumbent Democratic U.S. Senator Bill Nelson.

-In the 2000 presidential election, she received international attention for her role as the Florida's secretary of state during the state's election recount, certifying George W. Bush's narrow victory (537 votes) over Al Gore and awarding him the Florida electors, which gained him the national election.
+In the 2000 presidential election, she received international attention for her role as the elected Florida Secretary of State during the state's election recount, certifying George W. Bush's narrow victory (537 votes) over Al Gore and awarding him the Florida electors, which gained him the national election.

 Early life and education

 Harris was born in Key West, Florida, to one of the state's wealthiest and most politically influential families.
 She is the daughter of Harriett (Griffin) and George W. Harris Jr., who owned Citrus and Chemical Bank in Lakeland, Florida.
 Her maternal grandfather was Ben Hill Griffin Jr., a successful businessman in the citrus and cattle industries and a powerful figure in the state legislature.
 Shortly before his death in 1990, he was ranked as the 261st richest American on the Forbes 400 list.
 Ben Hill Griffin Stadium at the University of Florida is named for him.